claytonflesher/ure/README.md

 To use Ure, just require it in whatever file is implementing it and treat it like a Struct.

 Ure will try to implement as public methods whatever keys you pass in as a hash.
 For speed purposes, this means that if you pass in an existing method that Ure recognizes, it'll override it.
 Ure inherits directly from `BasicObject`, so it has very few methods other than its public facing instance methods.
 Still, this is something to watch out for.
-If you're passing in ':instance_eval` or a lone `!` as keys, you'll have problems.
+If you're passing in `:instance_eval` or a lone `!` as keys, you'll have problems.

 Any methods on `Struct` that require indexing or care about the position of arguments have been depricated or changed to only care about the name of the argument passed.